enron-2/money-trees/apps/scanner/README.md

     │   │   ├── controller.ts   handles deploying, running, and cleaning all the scanners as a group.
     │   │   ├── helper.ts       helpers to fetch from s3 and post issues to the database.
     │   │   ├── secrets.ts      connects to secretsmanager to authenticate with AWS and GitHub
-    │   └── main.tsx    Entry point for react-scripts to build the app.
-    ├── tmp/
+    │   └── main.ts   Used for the lambda invocation logic, to defer to lib functions ├── tmp/
     │   ├── repo        the location that the repo code will be stored │   └── scanners    any files used by the each of the scanners as they execute.